 In the image below, you can see where I’ve started to go in and add the brighter highlights.
 When painting black fur, sometimes you only need to indicate a few highlights here and there to achieve a masterful effect.

-Sometimes leaving the painting loose like I have at this stage gives a sense of movement.
+Sometimes leaving the painting loose as I have at this stage gives a sense of movement.
 This is a nice contrast to the stillness of the dog’s pose.

 8. It’s OK to leave things unfinished